usnistgov/FIPS201/_FIPS201/system.md

 [^DPC]: The cardholder may authenticate with the PIV Card or a derived PIV credential.

 The relying subsystem depends on authorization mechanisms that define the privileges (authorizations) possessed by entities requesting to access a particular logical or physical resource.
-An example of this is an Access Control List (ACL) associated with a file on a computer system.
+Examples of this include an Access Control List (ACL) associated with a file on a computer system and a secure E-PACS controlled portal within a facility.

 The PIV relying subsystem becomes relevant when the PIV Card or derived PIV credential is used to authenticate a cardholder who is seeking access to a physical or logical resource.
 Although this Standard does not provide technical